sgtlexov/cloudsecnotes/aws_security.md

+## Design Principles

+In the cloud, there are a number of principles that can help you strengthen your security.
+Use the principles described below to help guide your conversation around security and compliance.
+Click on each principle below for more information.

+Implement a strong identity foundation
+Enable traceability: Implement the principle of least privilege and enforce separation of duties with appropriate authorization for each interaction with your AWS resources.

+Enable traceability: Monitor, alert, and audit actions and changes to your environment in real time.
+Integrate logs and metrics with systems to automatically respond and take action.

+Automate security best practices: Automated software-based security mechanisms improve your ability to securely scale more rapidly and cost effectively.
+Implement controls that are defined and managed as code in version-controlled templates.

+Apply security at all layers: Rather than just focusing on protection of a single outer layer, apply a defense-in-depth approach with other security controls.

+Protect data in transit and at rest: Classify your data into sensitivity levels and use mechanisms, such as encryption and access control, where appropriate.

+Keep people away from data: Reduce or eliminate the need for direct access or manual processing of data.
+This reduces the risk of loss or modification and human error when handling sensitive data.

+Prepare for security events: Prepare for an incident by having an incident management process that aligns to your organizational requirements.
+Run incident response simulations and use tools with automation to increase your speed for detection, investigation, and recovery.

 ## AWS root user

 When you first create an AWS account, you begin with a single sign-in identity that has complete access to all AWS services and resources in the account.
 This identity is called the AWS root user and is accessed by signing in with the email address and password that were used to create the account.